venturusbr/cv-model-compression/README.md

 ### Pruning

-The Network Pruning strategy used here is based on [3] Depgraph paper (also [torch-pruning](https://github.com/VainF/Torch-Pruning)).
+The Network Pruning strategy used here is based on [3] Depgraph paper (a.k.a [torch-pruning](https://github.com/VainF/Torch-Pruning)).
 You should preferably use a pretrained model on the Pet37 dataset with the *--weights* flag, or pass a new untrained model using *--model*.

 Pruning Argments: *--pruning-steps* and *--pruning-ratio*